Axmaw98/AuroraDesgin/README.md

 ## Customization

-You can customize the Aurora Innovations website to match your branding and content.
+You can customize the AuroraDesgin website to match your branding and content.
 Here are a few customization options:

 1. **Logo and Favicon**: Replace the "Parallax" logo in the footer with your own logo.
 You can also update the favicon in the `<head>` section.
 2. **Colors and Styles**: Modify the `style.css` file to adjust colors, fonts, and other visual styles to match your branding.